sahlas/brackets-node-madge/README.md

 * List Dependencies - in the project panel select a folder you want to analyze.
 Choose List Dependencies for the folder and brackets-node-madge will analyze it for the formats "cjs" for Common JS and
 "amd" for Async Module Definitions.
 * Find Circular Dependencies - like List Dependencies but reports on any circular dependencies for both "cjs" and "amd" formats
+* Further your analysis and select a given module in the results list that on 'click' will invoke the 'search for modules that depend on this module_id' method - giving you a list of dependent modules (or a message saying none exist).
+* Opening modules - you can open a given module found in the list by double-clicking the result.
+This will open the module and add it to the Brackets 'Working Files' list.

 ## Implementation Notes
 This extension includes "node-madge" a MaDGe - Module Dependency Graph tool provided by https://github.com/pahen/node-madge.
 The brackets extension combines many of the cli commands and presents results in an aggregate fashion in a panel with table views for both "cjs" and "amd".